Deliver presentations that resonate with your audience.

 Draft the text that will appear on your slides.
 Start adding information from your outline onto the slides themselves.

 Get creative with the visuals!
 Dress up your slide deck with photos, icons, charts, and other images.
 Make sure the slides are easy to read but don’t be afraid to have fun with them.
-Visuals are a great way to keep your audience engaged.
+Visuals are a great way to keep your audience engaged and make a creative presentation template.

 Share your slide deck with collaborators for feedback.